<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

-Some medical researchers have evidence showing that the gut may act as a second brain.
+Research is uncovering a growing body of evidence indicating that the gut may act as a second brain.
 While the brain controls almost every function within the body, the digestive system operates independently.
-Additional research shows that conceptualizing the gut as a second brain could help explain mental health and behavioral issues found in some people.
-This suggests that taking better care of the digestive system could help control the symptoms of behavioral issues in children.
+Additional research shows that conceptualizing the gut as a second brain could help understand the connections between gut health and some of the mental and behavioral challenges people experience.
+This growing body of evidence increases the emphasis on taking better care of digestive health and the potential impact on a wide array of symptoms and challenges.
+This deepening understanding creates opportunities for further interventions and supports to impact how people feel and function.

 The Second Brain May Influence Emotions

 Emeran Mayer, a professor of biobehavioral sciences at UCLA, says that nerves in the gut could play a significant role in how people feel.
-The feeling known as "butterflies in the stomach" could be one of the most obvious signs that the second brain influences emotional well being.
+The feeling known as "butterflies in the stomach" could be one of the most obvious signs that the second brain influences emotional well-being.
+While this study was conducted 15 years ago, continued research in this area supports the findings connecting gut health and mental health symptoms.

 At least one group of researchers finds that the microbes in a mouse's stomach can predict how the mouse behaves.
 In the experiments, researchers at McMaster University found that they could even change a mouse's behavior by switching the microbes from a fearless mouse to an anxious mouse.
 Once exposed to the fearless mouse's gut microbes, the anxious mouse becomes braver.